rearc/cyber-quest/README.md

 The cybersecurity quest is a fun way to assess your hands-on engineering skills.
 It is also a good representation of the type of work associated with this role.

 ## Q. What skills are needed?
+* Detection Engineering
 * Security Data Engineering
-* Detection Engineering Concepts
 * Programming Language (Python and/or SQL)
-* Development (Working with Jupyter Notebooks, Git, and virtual environments)
+* Development (Working with Jupyter Notebooks, Python, and Git)

 ## Q. Challenge Steps
-This quest consists of 3 parts.
+This quest consists of 3 main parts.
 Putting all 3 of these parts together will mimic our detection development and engineering workflow.
 If you get stuck see the [FAQ section](#faq).

-- Part 1 will showcase your skills with basic data engineering using PySpark.
+- Part 1 is completed for you, this section consists of setting up the local spark environment, loading the JSON data in, and parsing it to a usable state.
 - Part 2 will showcase your analytic skills by applying the threat hypothesis below to an actionable analytic query using SQL (preferably).
 - Part 3 will showcase your knowledge of additional subjects such as data normalization frameworks, alert packaging, and threat intel enrichment.

-### Hypothesis
+### Hypothesis - IMPORTANT

+ - Adversaries may send spearphishing emails with a malicious attachment in an attempt to gain access to victim systems.
  - A threat actor can leverage Microsoft Office applications against users on Windows endpoints through phishing to make potentially malicious web calls.
  - Windows Endpoints forwarding DNS activity via sysmon logs to a data orchestration platform like Cribl would be utilized to identify this activity.

 ### Part 1: Load the Sample Dataset

+***THIS STEP IS COMPLETED FOR YOU.***
+<br />The template Jupyter notebook contains the code for the following actions:

-1. Using a Jupyter notebook load the JSON line file from the `data/` directory into a Spark dataframe.
+1. Load the JSON line file from the `data/` directory into a Spark dataframe.
 2. Create a new dataframe that parses out any necessary fields from the `_raw` column to be used in part 2.
+3. Create a view for use with Spark SQL queries

 ### Part 2: Detection Engineering

 1. Preferably using either PySpark or SQL, create a query or queries that will prove the detection hypothesis.
-2. Output the result in the notebook
+2. Output the result of this query in the notebook with a new dataframe
     - Select columns based on what is applicable to an analyst during triage

 ### Part 3: Additional Steps

 #### Data Normalization
- - Using any open cybersecurity data model framework, create a "normalized" view of your original parsed dataframe
+ - Using any relevant cybersecurity data model framework, create a "normalized" view of your original parsed/result dataframe

 #### Write the result to a fictitious `alert` table
  - Package the result of the detection as an alert row in a new dataframe that would theoretically be used by an analyst during triage
-    - Think about what an analyst would need, what metadata would be useful at a high level, how this would be presented on a dashboard
+    - Think about what an analyst would need, what metadata would be useful at a high level, how this might be presented on a dashboard

 #### Threat Intel Enrichment on Domain in Query
   - Given that the source data includes domain names, enrich the detection or alert with information from any threat intelligence source

 ## FAQ

+### Q. What do I need to do to setup this environment
+A general understanding of Python and Virtual Environments is expected.
+For the purposes of this challenge the only dependency outside of what is listed in the `requirements.txt` file is Java 17 or Later

 ### Q. Do I have to complete every step?
 Complete the steps that you feel comfortable with.